Moddable-OpenSource/moddable/documentation/xs/XS FFI.md

 ### ffi-host

-This directory contains the host for the mod example:
+This directory contains the host for the mod example.

+> **Note**: This application loads the FFI code from a shared library/DLL.
+It is currently only supported on desktop simulator builds, as most microcontrollers do not support runtime loading and linking of shared libraries.

 To build and run the host, execute: